-The California Clean Energy Fund was established via the bankruptcy settlement between Pacific Gas and Electric Company and the California Public Utilities Commission with CPUC Decision 03-12-035 in Investigation 02-04-026.
+The California Clean Energy Fund (CalCEF) was established via the bankruptcy settlement between Pacific Gas and Electric Company and the California Public Utilities Commission with CPUC Decision 03-12-035 in Investigation 02-04-026.
 Funding for CalCEF, \$30 million distributed by PG&E over five years, derives from shareholders, not ratepayers, per the terms of the settlement agreement.
-CalCEF is structured as an independent 501(c)4 nonprofit corporation, and deploys these settlement funds consistent with its nonprofit mission: supporting clean technology development via investment partnerships, business strategies and public policy initiatives.
-CalCEF Innovations, a related but legally separate 501(c)3 corporation, receives grant funding from CalCEF and outside entities to support its public policy and market development efforts.
-In no instances has CalCEF or CalCEF Innovations received funding from utility ratepayers.
+CalCEF is structured as an independent 501(c)(4) nonprofit corporation, DBA as CalCEF Ventures, and deploys these settlement funds consistent with its nonprofit mission: supporting clean technology development via investment partnerships, business strategies and public policy initiatives.
+CalCEF Innovations, a related but legally separate 501(c)(3) corporation, receives grant funding from CalCEF Ventures and outside entities to support its public policy and market development efforts.
+In 2013 CalCEF initiated the formation CalCEF Catalyst, a related but legally separate 501(c)6 corporation, to create new business partnerships and industry acceleration models for clean energy technologies.
+In no instances has CalCEF Ventures, CalCEF Innovations, or CalCEF Catalyst received funding from utility ratepayers.